 Implicasphere

-Five editions were distributed inside Cabinet, the New York-based magazine of art and culture, between 2006 and 2008.
+The final five editions were distributed inside Cabinet, the New York-based magazine of art and culture, between 2006 and 2008.

 Implicasphere_Smoke_Cathy_Haynes_Sally_OReilly_2008